pharmaR/val.pipeline/README.md

 report detailing specifics of the assessment as supporting evidence.
 The end result is a directory containing the assessment results and reports for each package evaluated.

+The assessment process at the package level includes steps to download the package source (preferred), install the package, assess the package using the user-specified metric package (only `riskmetric` is supported currently), apply risk decisions, and build a report.
+Note: to save time during, every package will be assessed using a "pkg_cran_remote" reference initially to see if any primary metrics met the"auto-accept" threshold(s), if applicable.
+If they did, then the running then computing 'covr_coverage' will be skipped.

 ## Usage